What are cookies?

 This allows us to track how many individual users we have, and how often they visit the site.

-Unless you are registered with Pageant Media, we cannot use these cookies to identify individuals.
+Unless you are registered with With Intelligence, we cannot use these cookies to identify individuals.
 We use them to gather statistics, for example, the number of visits to a page.
 If you are logged in, we will also know the details you gave to us for this, such as your username and email address.

 These cookies allow us to know whether or not you’ve seen an advert or a type of advert, and how long it is since you’ve seen it.